 Dr Kevin Myers (Senior Lecturer, School of Education, University of Birmingham)

 Kevin’s research interests include: History of education; History/sociology of childhood; History and heritage.

-Saima Nasar (PhD student, Department of History, University of Birmingham)
+Dr Saima Nasar (Teaching Fellow, Department of History, University of Birmingham)

 Saima’s thesis, Subjects, Citizens and Refugees: the making and re-making of Britain’s East African Asians, examines the historical trajectories of African Asian migration alongside changing notions of ‘race’, identity, citizenship and belonging.

 Dr Helen Nicholson (Senior Lecturer, Department of English, Manchester Metropolitan University)

 Helen’s main research interests are in the field of theatre, performance and performativity.
 She specialises in the performance of the law and law as a performative spectacle, something which has grown from her work on Georgina Weldon (1837-1914).

 Dr Elizabeth Nolan (Senior Lecturer, Department of English, Manchester Metropolitan University)

 Elizabeth’s main research interests are in late-19th and early-20th century American literature.
 Her specific focus is American women’s writing of this period, in particular the work of Edith Wharton, Charlotte Perkins Gilman and Kate Chopin.
 Dr Nolan has a particular interest in women’s magazine culture and the writings produced by women in response to the First World War.